Transfer Application Requirements

 Eligibility & Transfer Credit

-Transfer applicants may have taken a unique path to their undergraduate studies.
+Many transfer applicants have taken a unique path to their undergraduate studies.
 Review these guidelines to determine your eligibility for transfer admission.

 - Students who are dual-enrolled in both high school and college programs should apply for freshman admission.